Darkyxz/gtd_under_linux/source/index.rst

 Add dates to next actions::

   craig@gaplus:~$ t ls +penguicon
-  188 Convert +penguicon slides to Hieroglyph @project 190 Copy images for the +penguicon presentation to _static @computer 187 Draft up a presentation for GTD at +penguicon @computer 189 Edit index.rst to copy the +penguicon slides over @computer
+  188 Convert +penguicon slides to Hieroglyph +project 190 Copy images for the +penguicon presentation to _static @computer 187 Draft up a presentation for GTD at +penguicon @computer 189 Edit index.rst to copy the +penguicon slides over @computer